gwsmedia/YASCL/README.md

 **autoplay**
 default: `false`
 The carousel will start automatically and continue moving.
+See **reverse** for changing the default direction.

+**reverse**
+default: `false`
+By default, the carousel moves from the left slide to the right, or top to bottom if it is vertical.
+Setting this value to true will invert this.
+Often called *rtl*.

 **loop**
 default: `false`